dsw333/daily-briefings-py/README.md

-# Daily Briefings Service (Python)
+# Weather SMS Service (Python)

-Sends you a customized email every morning, with information of interest such as the upcoming weather forecast.
+Sends you a customized SMS message, with information of interest based on the upcoming weather forecast.

 ## Setup